chinapedia/wikipedia.abstract.en/Page/Bass_guitar.md

 Strings and tuning

-Bass_guitar_headstock.jpgs) are mounted on the back of the headstock on the bass guitar neck]]
+s) are mounted on the back of the headstock on the bass guitar neck]]

 The standard design for the electric bass guitar has four strings, tuned E, A, D and G,[30] in fourths such that the open highest string, G, is an eleventh (an octave and a fourth) below middle C, making the tuning of all four strings the same as that of the double bass (E₁–A₁–D₂–G₂).
 This tuning is also the same as the standard tuning on the lower-pitched four strings on a six-string guitar, only an octave lower.